 - Someone asked over at Chaos Architecture "how can you build an "exact replica" of something that has no constant, definitive shape?"
 Easy.
 Model the appearance of the replica off of the general theme of the original, then give IT no constant, definitive shape.
 Bam, exact replica.
 Or at least, as close as you're going to get to one, anyway.

-- So Mina's Charm, in Dawn, the acessory that doesn nothing to your status yet you must equip it before stepping inside the last room of the normal game...
+- So Mina's Charm, in Dawn, the acessory that does nothing to your status yet you must equip it before stepping inside the last room of the normal game...
 Summons Arikado to your position?
 No, REALLY.
 That's the only difference that happens between the bad and the good ending: Arikado steps in and ruins Celia's (laughable) attempt at making Soma succumb to his own darkness.
 And this only happens because Soma is wearing Mina's Charm, which according to the very item's description, "suppresses darkness"...
 Uh, yeah, it was totally the charm.
-Not the dashing interpol agent butting in and revealing that wasn't Soma's beloved who just died.
+Not the dashing interpol agent butting in and revealing that it wasn't Soma's beloved who got killed in his front.
 Yup.
 Okay.

 - Maybe Arikado sensed the suppression effect of the Talisman and made a beeline for Soma's position.
 It makes a bit more sense when, as I did, you go back and talk to Yoko after every major step in the story, which may open up the possibility that Yoko briefs Arikado regularly on Soma's doings in the castle.